 With the massive amount of literature that’s out there about car seat safety, it’s easy for parents to start to feel a little overwhelmed about what type of seat to use when, and how it should be installed.
-Some parents see turning their child’s seat to forward-facing as a milestone to complete around his first birthday, but the most recent recommendation by the American Academy of Pediatrics advises parents to keep their children rear-facing until they’re at least 2 years old.
+Some parents see turning their child’s seat to forward-facing as a milestone to complete around her first birthday, but the most recent recommendation by the American Academy of Pediatrics advises parents to keep their children rear-facing until they’re at least 2 years old.

 Why are parents making the switch sooner?

 Though the current recommendation is to keep car seats rear-facing until at least the child’s second birthday, the AAP recommendation that came before said that children’s seats shouldn’t be turned until the child was at least a year old and weighed 20 pounds at least.
 For parents with older children, this may be the recommendation they heard first, or that sticks in their mind.
 Beyond that, most state laws only require children to be rear-facing until their first birthday.
 Only four US states require that children’s seats be rear-facing until age 2.
 Between the language of the previous recommendation and minimum age laws in most places, it’s easy to see why many parents decide that one year is the right age to turn the car seat around so young children can face forward like the rest of the family.